catenax-eV/catenax-ev.github.io/docs/standards/CX-0050-FrameworkAgreementCredential/CX-0050-FrameworkAgreementCredential.md

 > *This section is non-normative*

 The Framework Agreement Credential is issued by the Core Service Provider to the Wallet of the participant and is exchanged by the Dataspace client in the course of data exchange.
-It is an attribute of the participants which approves to an other participant that a Framework Agreement for a specific use case is signed.
+It is an attribute of the participants which proves to another participant that a Framework Agreement for a specific use case is signed.

 A use case Framework Agreement defines the conditions for data exchange in a particular use case.
-Having signed this framework agreement is approved by a verifiable credential issued to the signing participant.
+Having signed this framework agreement is proven by a verifiable credential issued to the signing participant.
 This is done by the core service provider after an appropriate check of the approval of the participant to the framework agreement.
 The exchange of this credential allows participants to validate each other that they have agreed to the conditions defined in the framework agreement.
 The data provider can validate that the data consumer has signed the appropriate framework agreement.

 ### 1.3 CONFORMANCE AND PROOF OF CONFORMITY

 > *This section is non-normative*

-As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
+Sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

 The key words **MAY**, **MUST**, **MUST NOT**, **OPTIONAL**, **RECOMMENDED**, **REQUIRED**, **SHOULD** and **SHOULD NOT** in this document document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.